Full API

 if the minimum constraint is satisfied, false

 otherwise.
-The minimum constraint is a global constraint used in constraint programming that specifies that a certain condition should hold for the minimum value in a list of variables.
+The minimum constraint is a global constraint specifying that a certain condition should hold for the minimum value in a list of variables.

 Arguments